-Become a Collab member or buy a gift membership for a friend or family member who is passionate about design.
 Membership contributions fund Collab activities and support acquisitions, exhibitions, publications, and programs.
-Collab benefits include:
+Benefits include:

 - Invitations to special Collab events